simonoxen/plastimatch/doc/sphinx/building_plastimatch.rst

   http://itk.org/

-We currently support ITK 4.1 and greater.
+We currently support ITK 4.12.2 and greater.
+Older versions might work, but are not tested.

-  ITK < 4.1              Not supported
-  ITK >= 4.1             Supported

 When you build ITK, the following settings are recommended or required::